elmanahee-academy/learn-with-elmanaheel/README.md

 # Learn with El Manaheel

-Welcome to the official GitHub repository of **El Manaheel Knowledge Channel**.

-This repository hosts educational content and interactive learning materials for middle school students.
+This folder contains BEM exam review materials aligned with the Algerian middle school curriculum.

-Subjects currently available:
+Subjects included:

-- 📚 History
+- 📜 History
 - 🌍 Geography
 - 🏛️ Civic Education

-More subjects will be added over time.
-Stay curious, stay learning!
+Each section includes summaries, key concepts, visual aids, and exercises based on official lessons to help students prepare effectively for the BEM exam.

+Stay focused and good luck with your studies!